manga109/manga109api/README.md

 ## Example

-You can insantiate a parser with the path to the root directory of Manga109.
+You can instantiate a parser with the path to the root directory of Manga109.
 The annotations are available via the parser.

 ```python